zhaohuabing/johnhenryp/content/post/2018-10-02-how-to-make-facebook-so-boring-you-won-t-want-to-use-it.md

 draft: no
 ---

 It took me a long time to quit Facebook -- years.
 I knew that I didn't particularly like most of my Facebook friends.
-I didn't have particularly pleasurable experiences on the website post high school, and I didn't particularly like updating my profile picture, but still I didn't want to delete my page.
-I've had it for years, and Facebook messenger is really helpful.
-In some sense the decision not to delete Facebook was out of my control.
+I didn't have particularly pleasurable experiences on the website post-high school, and most of all, I didn't particularly like updating my profile picture.
+Still I didn't want to delete my page, I had it for years, and Facebook messenger is really helpful.

+In some sense I think I felt like the the decision not to delete Facebook was out of my control.
 I was loyal to my friends, not Mark Zuckerburg, that is why I stayed, and I think that is why a lot of people stay.
 But eventually I drew the line.
 I began to find Facebook at a conceptual level to be really gross.
 Whereas billboards convert the open sky into advertisements, Facebook would send me advertisements in bed, so much so that data scientists would have some degree of knowledge about when [I sleep and when I wake up](https://www.theverge.com/2016/2/29/11132016/facebook-sleep-tracker-messenger-activity).
 I realized this is much bigger than me being lazy, but rather this is a war, for my mind and for my body.
 It was me versus the attention merchant, and I had no misconceptions that the person I was competing against had an Ivy League degree, knows better than to use the website himself and doesn't let his<sup>1</sup> kids use it.
 As a society, to fight back I think we need every chance we can get.
 This is what worked for me.

 ## Plan of Attack

 Facebook can be thought of as what as I see as three separate mediums, the __desktop version__ of the site, the __mobile version__ of the site, and __messenger__.
 Of these three, messenger is likely the one adding the most value in your life by helping you keep in touch with friends around the world.
 I recommend that if you are taking a waning approach, messenger goes last if at all.
 If you want to keep messenger and but delete Facebook as a hybrid approach to social media, I think this option has a lot of value.
-This was what my originally considered doing.
+This was what I originally considered doing.
 When giving up Facebook, I suggest by starting with the mobile version of the app.

 ### The Mobile Version

 __1 Delete the Facebook App__

 I think this is the easiest step.
-In this step, you can still go to Facebook mobile website.
+In this step, you can still go to Facebook mobile website via your browser.
 It is less pretty than the app, but still entirely functional.
 I spent about several months at this stage.
 Scrolling from the mobile website becomes normal after awhile.
 This shouldn't be too tough.

 __2 Block the Website on the Mobile__

 To do this, I used parental safety settings. (i.e. on an iPhone, Settings > General > Restrictions).
-I always knew my restriction passcode and resisted the urge to unlock it when using Facebook.
+I always knew my restriction passcode and resisted the urge to unlock it when to get on Facebook.
 If I needed to use Facebook in a moment, I could likely do whatever I needed from a friend's phone.
-There is never a non preventable case where you need to use Facebook alone.
+One thing to remember is that there _likely never_ a non-preventable case where you need to use Facebook to get in touch with someone.
 If you find this happening to you, ask your friends for their phone numbers.
+There are other messaging apps available.

 If you are tempted to unlock the parental settings I would recommend having a friend or sibling make up the passcode for you.
-I tried having someone else create a passcode after a relapse but personally, I found it to be too cumbersome because the parental controls blocked some regular websites I enjoyed.
+I tried having someone else create a passcode for me after a relapse but personally, I found it to be too cumbersome because the parental controls blocked some of the regular websites I enjoyed.
 From this, I learned and still keep the parental controls on my phone on everyday.
 I have not relapsed since.
 Fill the Facebook void with another website or mobile game if you must.
 There are plenty of other companies scrambling for your attention.

 __3 Delete the messenger app__